mahima-manik/MGCoin/README.md

     `truffle init`

-- Place the RDCoin.sol file in the contracts folder
+- Place the MGCoin.sol file in the contracts folder
 - Changed the solidity version to pragma in `truffle-config.js`
 - Compile the contract